- Can you play Nintendo on Windows 10? Without a shadow of a doubt. All you need is an NES emulator for Windows 10.

 It doesn’t require any complicated setup and doesn’t have any known experience issues.

 Some of the basic features that this emulator contains are the ability to use a gamepad, the ability to control sound, and the ability to adjust the screen size.

 It works with NES or NSF ROMs.
 So, as long as you just need to enjoy your game without experimenting with advanced features, jNES is perfect.

 Jnes is available for free, and you can grab it and start playing immediately.

 Nintendulator – Realistic gameplay & USB Gamepad support

 Nintendulator is another reliable NES emulator for Windows.
 It is written in C++, for providing the best possible experience to users.
 Along with its realistic gameplay, Nintendulator also comes with a few hand features.

 Nesbox is the most modern NES emulator you can find right now.
-It actually offers two possibilities for players.
-You can play NES games directly in your browser, on Nesbox’s website, but the developer also offers a UWP app for Windows 10.
+It actually offers two possibilities for players: you can play NES games directly in your browser, or on Nesbox’s website, but the developer also offers a UWP app for Windows 10.

 What’s your favorite NES game of all time?
-Let us know in the comments below.
+Let us know in the comments section below.